municipioriogrande/blog/plugins/press-permit-core/readme.txt

 == Description ==

-[Press Permit](https://presspermit.com) is an advanced content permissions system, now part of the [PublishPress](https://publishpress.com) family of professional publishing tools.
+[PressPermit](https://publishpress.com/presspermit/) is an advanced content permissions system, now part of the [PublishPress](https://publishpress.com/) family of professional publishing tools.

+**Important Note for current Pro users:** Download PressPermitPro from publishpress.com before upgrading to this version.
+PressPermit Pro is now a separate plugin which replaces both Press Permit Core and all PP extension plugins.
+[Contact us](https://publishpress.com/contact/?pp_topic=presspermit-migration) for assistance in migrating your account.

-Core Features include:
+Core Features included in this plugin:

   * Permissions model extends the WordPress roles framework
   * Assign supplemental roles and exceptions for custom post types [youtube https://www.youtube.com/watch?v=v7jTkgmjHrw&rel=0&hd=1]